wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Use the "rndc" command:

+  nta -dump
-   _rndc nta [-lifetime duration] [-force] foo.example.com [view]_
+                List all negative trust anchors. nta [-lifetime duration] [-force] domain [view]
                 Set a negative trust anchor, disabling DNSSEC validation for the given domain.
-Using -lifetime specifies the duration of the NTA, up to one day.
-Using -force prevents the NTA from expiring before its full lifetime, even if the domain can validate sooner.
+                Using -lifetime specifies the duration of the NTA, up to one week.
+The default is one hour.
+                Using -force prevents the NTA from expiring before its full lifetime, even if the domain can validate sooner. nta -remove domain [view]
+                Remove a negative trust anchor, re-enabling validation for the given domain.

 A.3.
 Nominum Vantio